On this date in 1959, the Long Beach Independent dropped the curtain on the finale of a typical show biz story.

 Alas, the tale does not end with Gregarious becoming a star.
 Between the show’s opening on November 14, 1958 and closing on January 17th, 1959, the Chafe family moved to a different part of Seal Beach, and Gregarious was too fond of her old neighborhood and kept returning to the old house.
 Towards the end of the show’s run, it became more and more of a challenge to find Gregarious in time for the opening curtain.
 Ultimately, she couldn’t be found in time, and a white Persian played Rosemary in the last three performance.

 According to the Long Beach Independent, Gregarious was still having trouble adjusting to the move a month later and seemed to prefer the life of a small town free range kitty to the glamour of the stage.
-There are no reports of other Seal Beach pets ever being cast in any other Long Beach Community Playhouse production, but that’s certainly just a coincidence and not their judgement on the reliability of Seal Beach critters created by the flakiness of diva cat, Gregarious.
+There are no reports of other Seal Beach pets ever being cast in any other Long Beach Community Playhouse production, but that’s certainly just a coincidence and not their judgement on the reliability of Seal Beach critters created by the flakiness of a diva cat named Gregarious.

 – Michael Dobkins